Roman legacy in Cologne

 Within the city limits of Cologne itself, there was no significant military presence.
 However, smaller units of troops were stationed in the city to serve as guards for the governor, a common practice in provincial capitals like Cologne.
 Additionally, the city became a popular destination for a large number of veterans who settled in Cologne after completing their military service, drawn by the allure and opportunities of this thriving metropolis.

-Cologne at the end of the 1st century.
-Cologne in the 4th and 5th centuries.
-Left: Cologne at the end of the 1st century, also showing the Roman marine base in the south.
-Right: Cologne in the 4th and 5th centuries.
+Left: Cologne at the end of the 1st century, also showing the Roman marine base in the south. – Right: Cologne in the 4th and 5th centuries.
 Both maps are photos of the museum’s exhibition boards.
 The scale bar in both images is different.

 In the 4th century, efforts to stabilize the region were undertaken by Emperor Constantine, who fortified the Rhine border.
 A notable part of this defensive strategy was the bridgehead fort at Cologne-Deutz, which was linked to the city by a bridge.
 These measures, however, were ultimately unable to provide lasting security.